grange85/living-by-the-water/_posts/2021/2021-10-25-sutapa-biswas-at-the-baltic.md

 Floor 3 currently has a [fascinating exhibition by multi-media artist Sutapa Biswas](https://baltic.art/sutapa-biswas) (who I knew nothing about until I walked into the gallery).
 But it pushed a lot of my buttons (film, paintings, birds, India).

-The centrepiece of the exhibition is a 30 minute film "Lumen" that is a reflection on colonialism, migration, partition, upheaval and lots of themes that I probably didn't pick up on - it's a beuatifully filmed and framed monolgue interspersed with archive footage of India's colonial past.
+The centrepiece of the exhibition is a 30 minute film "Lumen" that is a reflection on colonialism, migration, partition, upheaval and lots of themes that I probably didn't pick up on - it's a beautifully filmed and framed monolgue interspersed with archive footage of India's colonial past.

 My mum grew up in pre- and  post-colonial India, coming to the UK in 1950 - so it was hard for me to not imagine the monologue being delievered by her.
 I have no idea if the experiences of the Biswas family bore any relation to that of my mum's - but can't believe that the sort of emotional and geographic upheaval both went through didn't have some similarity.

 {% ahfowvideo "dZbRZ9_FkSg" "Lumen (clip, 2021) - Sutapa Biswas" %}

-The exhibition has other works - and my more traditional eye was taken by Time Flies with it's beuatiful paintings of birds, some unfinished.
+The exhibition has other works - and my more traditional eye was taken by Time Flies with its beautiful paintings of birds, some unfinished.

 {% ahfowimage "https://cdn.grange85.co.uk/images/sutapa-biswas-baltic-01.jpg" "Time Flies - Sutapa Biswas, 2004..." %}